EthanRDoesMC/EthanRDoesMC/README.md

 - KBPulse, a fun little experiment to figure out how to control the keyboard backlight on M1 MacBooks... it adds a pulse animation!
 No promises regarding the health of the LEDs... :)
 - Dawn, an iOS jailbreak tweak to selectively override the iOS 13 light/dark mode appearances of various system components
 - Truecuts, a *widely-used* jailbreak tweak that removes the arbitrary limits on Automations in Shortcuts, and that may have been the reason Apple finally removed those limits...
-- homebridge-sengled-ethanr, a desperate and successful attempt to make my dad's crappy smart bulbs have full-featured functionality in Homebridge, by forking an existing implementation
+- homebridge-sengled-ethanr, a desperate yet successful attempt to make my dad's crappy smart bulbs have full-featured functionality in Homebridge, by forking an existing implementation

 Anything older than that, you can ignore...
 I was really young when I made those :-)
 </details>